stefanvictora/hue-scheduler/README.md

 ## Introduction

-**New in Version 0.10.0**: **Full support for the Home Assistant REST and WebSocket APIs** :partying_face: Control even more devices in your home with Hue Scheduler.
+**New in Version 0.10.0**: **Full support for the Home Assistant REST API** :partying_face: Control even more devices in your home with Hue Scheduler.

 Hue Scheduler goes beyond tools like Adaptive Lighting by providing extended control over brightness, color temperature, color, power state, and custom interpolations between solar and absolute times.
 Specifically designed to work with dumb wall switches, Hue Scheduler adjusts light states as soon as they're reachable, ensuring consistent results even when lights have been physically turned off.